Knee Cap Dislocation

-A dislocated kneecap (patella) is quite common and generally takes around six weeks to heal.
+Your knee popping out of place is a dislocated kneecap (patella), it is quite common and generally takes around six weeks to heal.

 The patella sits in the patellofemoral groove on the front of the knee joint and glides within this groove when you bend or straighten the leg.
 A blow to the knee or sudden changes in direction can force the patella out of this groove and cause damage to the supporting tissues – This is what we call a dislocated kneecap.

 A dislocated kneecap (patella) is not a dislocated knee.
 A knee dislocation is quite a rare injury, but very serious and can lead to loss of a limb.

 Symptoms Of A Dislocated Kneecap